-Any positions exceeding the concentration limits in the Investment guidelines, which are approved by the board of directors, are considered high exposure.
-These limits prevent the undertaking from holding significant positions in a single item.
+Any positions exceeding the concentration limits in the Investment guidelines, which are approved by the Board of Directors, are considered high exposure.
+These limits prevent the Company from holding significant positions in a single item.
 This means that it does not need to carry out its own internal credit assessment, in accordance with Article 4 of the Delegated Regulation.
-The investment committee ensures that day-to-day investment management complies with the investment guidelines.
+The Investment Committee ensures that day-to-day investment management complies with the investment guidelines.